ctg-single-cell/transcriptome_comp/code/sctype_annotation/README.md

 5. The sctype score is calculated for each cell and each cluster resulting in a dataframe with an assigned label for each cluster.
     1. The score df is saved as a text file for each format and can be used for further processing.
 6. The cell labels are visualized in the Seurat UMAP.

+# 3c.
+Annotate with scType
+### In the vivo_int_separate_sctype.r, and vitro_int_separte_sctype.r scripts, the multiple integrated datasets from the Integration step will be annotated separately with the scType tool.
+First, use the extract_int_datasets.py file to separate the datasets.
+1. In the extract_int_datasets.py file the datastes will be made into individual h5ad files.
+2. The h5ad files are converted into a Seurat object which is done with the anndata and Seurat packages.
+2. The data is pre-processed using a standard Seurat pipeline to normalize and scale the data which is required as input for Sctype.
+3. The data is clustered using the standard Seurat pipeline which is also required as input for Sctype.
+4. The scType functions and gene list are loaded into the environment.
+    1. The gene list used is gs_listv4.xlsx, which consists of genes curated by scType and from the literature.
+5. The sctype score is calculated for each cell and each cluster resulting in a dataframe with an assigned label for each cluster.
+6. The cells labeled as MGE or CGE interneurons are subsetted in a new seurat object.
+These cells are then annotated for interneuron subtypes using the scType scoring.
+    1. The gene list used here is gs_listv5.xlsx, which consists of genes curated from the literature.
+  2. The cell labels are visualized in the Seurat UMAP.
+7. The score dfs are saved as a text file for each format and can be used for further processing.

 # 4b.
 Visualize scType Ouput with Bar Chart
 ### In the plot_herr_sctype.R and bar_plot_int.R scripts, the files from the previous(3b) step are used to generate a bar chart.